DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 [7.8](#7.8) Implement and support patch and vulnerability management (OSG-9 Chpt 16)
-- Patch and vulnerability management processes work together to help protect an org against emerging threats; 📝patch management ensures that appropriate patches are applied, and 📝vuln management helps verify that systems are not vulnerable to known threats
+- Patch and vulnerability management processes 📝work together to help protect an org against emerging threats; 📝patch management ensures that appropriate patches are applied, and 📝vuln management helps verify that systems are not vulnerable to known threats
 - 📁**Patch Management**: systematic notification, identification, deployment, installation and verification of OS and app code revisions known as patches, hot fixes, and service packs
     - an effective patch management program ensures that systems are kept up to date with current patches
     - An effective patch management program evaluates and tests patches before deploying them.